AthrvaTomar/major/README.md

 - Each command toggles the device state (ON/OFF)

 ### Hand Gesture Recognition
-The system uses MediaPipe Hands to detect hand landmarks and implements a finger counting algorithm based on the position of fingertips relative to knuckles.
+The system uses MediaPipe Hands for accurate hand landmark detection and finger counting.

 ### Voice Recognition
 Speech recognition is implemented using Google's speech-to-text API through the SpeechRecognition Python library.